seanys/seanys.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am YANG Shan (羊山), a Research Fellow at the National University of Singapore (NUS).
-I am dedicated to developing intelligent decision-making and modeling methods for complex systems, focusing on the integration of reinforcement learning and optimization theory to create interpretable and scalable policy learning frameworks.
+I am dedicated to developing intelligent decision-making and modeling methods for complex systems, focusing on the integration of reinforcement learning and optimization theory to create scalable, reliable, and interpretable learning methods.